Guyed mast: Partially guyed tower

-A partially guyed tower is a tower structure which consists of a free-standing basement, in most cases of concrete or of lattice steel, with a guyed mast on the top.
-The anchor basements of the guyed mast can be on the top of the tower or on the ground.
+A partially guyed tower is a tower structure which consists of a free-standing base, in most cases of concrete or of lattice steel, with a guyed mast on the top.
+The anchor base of the guyed mast can be on the top of the tower or on the ground.

 Use

 Partially guyed towers are typically used when a very high tower for FM and TV transmission is required, while also carrying antennas for directional radio services at a much lower height.
 In such cases the antennas for directional radio services are mounted on the top of the free-standing part of the tower, while the guyed mast on its top carry the FM and TV antennas.

 They can be also used in order to upgrade small stable towers (like watertowers) with a long antenna mast for FM and TV broadcasting.

 However their use is rare, and they exist chiefly in certain European countries.